graybirchsolutions/amc-activities-shortcode/README.md

 The ***limit*** attribute controls how many events are displayed.
 The events are returned in chronological order so using limit=5 would restrict the display to the next 5 upcoming events.

-Functionality to retrieve prior events is not available in the API.
+Functionality to retrieve prior events is not available in the AMC API and cannot be added through this plugin.

 ## Requirements